 The Harrisburg School District’s receivership has been extended for three more years.

-Last month, the Court of Common Pleas approved an extension of the receivership, which was slated to end on June 17.
+On Monday, the Dauphin County Court of Common Pleas approved an extension of the receivership, which was slated to end on June 17.

 In late May, the Pennsylvania Department of Education (PDE) filed a petition for an extension of the receivership for another three years, asking the court to reappoint Dr. Lori Suski, the current receiver of the district, to serve until June 17, 2025.

 Judge William T. Tully signed the order on June 20, reappointing Suski for the extended term.